Wedding at the Renaissance Hotel Minneapolis

 Advantage of a Hotel Wedding vs. a Simple Venue

-Minnesota is full of charming historical venue for receptions, such as the Steeplechase event center (in Edina, MN).
-While the countryside is perfect for engagement session, you might find several advantages hosting your big day in a big and modern hotel in town.
+Minnesota is full of charming historical venues for receptions, such as the Steeplechase event center (in Edina, MN).
+While the countryside is perfect for engagement sessions, you might find several advantages hosting your big day in a big and modern hotel in town.

 Amenities Offered by the Depot Minneapolis Hotel